sarahhkhann/cs411/README.md

 ## Project Overview
-For our project, we are creating a forecast-based bike route app that tells a user how to best prepare for their bike ride based on the weather and a given route.
+For our project, we are creating a forecast-based bike route app that tells a user how to best prepare for their bike ride.
 We will use an open maps and weather API to implement our design.
 In addition, the app will utilize a Google authentication allowing the user to sign in.